-The following email was received from Hans-Martin Riehle in Germany who has researched relatives of his ancestors’ who emigrated to the United States in the second half of the nineteenth century.
-Herr Riehle provides a number of interesting observations that are based on his investigations.
-Please note however that he does indicate that his comments are without firm statistical support and certainly Riehle.Net has not attempted to further confirm the accuracy of the observations.
+The following email was received a number of years back from Hans-Martin Riehle in Germany who has done considerable genealogical research on his ancestors and relatives of those ancestors who emigrated to the United States in the nineteenth century.
+Herr Riehle provides a number of interesting observations that are based on his investigations but please note there is no claim of statistical accuracy for these observations.

 Sent: Sunday, November 30, 2003 9:07 AM